Union Flag / Union Jack Flag

 Our hand-sewn Union Flag, also known as the union jack flag, has been our trademark flag since 1872, having been used at some of the most historically significant battles, events, and state funerals since that time.

-Each Union is made from individual coloured panels cut and sewn together to create the iconic design.
+Each Union flag is made from individual coloured panels cut and sewn together to create the iconic design.
 Our method of using hand-sewn materials have been – and continue to be – the highest quality way to manufacture a national flag.
 The material we use is 155gsm woven fabric, giving excellent durability and a look of quality.
 The flag is stitched with a double sewn hem, and comes complete with a headband, rope, and toggle to ensure it can be flown immediately from any standard flagpole.

 We manufacture every Union here in the UK, at our Chesham-based flag factory.
 Each of our designs is approved by the governing body on flag design, the Flag Institute.
 Our flags are also produced to the standard 2:1 design ratio, meaning they will match any other national flags flown side-by-side.